WebOfTrustInfo/rwot3-sf/draft-documents/hubs.md

 #### Hub Profile Objects

 Each Hub has a `profile` object that describes the owning entity.
-The profile object should use the format of the schema object best represents the entity.
+The profile object should use the format of the schema object that best represents the entity.
 Here is an example of using the Schema.org `Person` schema to express that a hub belongs to a person:

 ```json
 {